rust-lang/cargo/src/doc/src/guide/dependencies.md

 [SemVer]: https://semver.org

-If we also wanted to add a dependency on the `regex` crate, we would not need to add `[dependencies]` for each crate listed.
+If you also wanted to add a dependency on the `regex` crate, you would not need to add `[dependencies]` for each crate listed.
 Here's what your whole `Cargo.toml` file would look like with dependencies on the `time` and `regex`
 crates: